solacelost/update-arcdps/docs/README.md

 ### Why
 [ArcDPS](https://www.deltaconnected.com/arcdps/) is a DPS meter addon provided by some cool dudes over at deltaconnected.
 It helps you to improve your own ability to play the game by giving you a better idea of how you're doing.
 It also shows you how everyone else is doing, and provides you the ability to be a total jerk to people who aren't as invested in the game as you.
 Don't do that.
 Help them understand more, and let them play the game on their own terms - if they really don't want to perform better on the meters, that's their own perogative.
 Let everyone have fun playing the game the way they want!

+[GW2TacO](http://www.gw2taco.com/) is a Tactical Overlay for Guild Wars 2 that lets you see tons of extra content overlayed on top of the Guild Wars 2 window, when it's in Full Screen Windowed (Borderless) mode.
+This extra overlay can show you the paths to follow to farm a map efficiently, how to complete a jumping puzzle, where traps are in a piece of content, and more.

+[Tekkit's Workshop](http://www.tekkitsworkshop.net/) is where one of the most subscribed Guild Wars 2 YouTubers keeps his advanced content packs for GW2TacO.
+He has some of the best routes, always updates with the newest content, and generally ensures his markers are aesthetically pleasing and easy to see and use in-game.

-However, some of my guild mates had a hard time downloading ArcDPS or remembering how to keep it updated and a few other things.
-There are solutions out there for keeping it updated, but none of them were really "easy."
-I wanted a truly turnkey solution for them that would keep it updated through patches and bugfixes etc. This was my answer.
+Some of my guild mates had a hard time downloading ArcDPS or remembering how to keep it updated.
+Adding GW2TacO and a separate marker pack to the mix just made it worse.
+There are solutions out there for keeping them updated, but none of them were really "easy."
+Some of the solutions work well, but don't do everything transparently.
+I wanted a truly turnkey solution for them that would keep it updated, stay out of their way, and let those with weird situations tinker with the code themselves.
+This was my answer.

 ## Installation
 #### There are two options, depending on how much you trust me.